AV Sales Training

 customers will initially expect more of the same from

 you.
-You must confront and overcome this given
+Prepare to confront and overcome this pessimistic

 Step One: Meet